 Traditional shampoos can give you bad hair days.
 Often times, these shampoos leave your hair tangled, feeling dry, and strips your hair of its natural oils after every wash day.
-Because most shampoos contain drying agents that strips the hair of all its much needed moisture and damages your hair strands, the co-washing technique should be embraced as a better option for natural hair to clarify and cleanse the hair and scalp.
+Because most shampoos contain drying agents that strip the hair of all its much-needed moisture and damages your hair strands, the co-washing technique should be embraced as a better option for natural hair to clarify and cleanse the hair and scalp.

 What Is Co-Washing?

-You are probably excited for your wash day.
-Because after every wash, your hair is left feeling soft, shiny and moisturized, your natural afro is flourishing.
-So you wash your hair every week with shampoo but within three days or more, even with your squeaky clean hair and scalp, your hair is left feeling dry, brittle and dull.
+You are probably excited about your wash day, because, after every wash, your hair is left feeling soft, shiny, and moisturized, your natural afro is flourishing.
+So you wash your hair every week with shampoo but within three days or more, even with your squeaky clean hair and scalp, your hair is left feeling dry, brittle, and dull.

 - Conditioner or co-washing cleanser

 - Wide-tooth comb

 - Old t-shirt

 - Start with damp hair.
 Be sure to wet your hair before you apply the conditioner to your hair, this helps to distribute the product evenly throughout your hair.

 - Divide one section into smaller sections of hair and lather over it thoroughly from root to tip with your conditioner or co-washing cleaner.